aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 To access further details regarding this matter, please visit: [AWS Lambda Memory Quotas](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-deployment.html#troubleshooting-deployment-quotas) and [AWS Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).

-#### Permission Denied for submodules

-If you are facing a permission denied issue where you are trying to `git submodule update --init --recursive`, ensure that you have [ssh-key](https://docs.github.com/authentication/connecting-to-github-with-ssh) setup.

 #### Exit code: 137; Deployment failed: Error: Failed to build asset

 If you are facing this error while trying to execute `npm run deploy`,